mrciolino/wiki-backup/organizations/mortis-lux.md

 - Lucidel Illiard, Individually appointed by the Highlords
 - King Lancel Highhold, Representing the Dwarven City of Highhold and Magic College of Highhold
 - Archmage Antonides, Representing the Magic College of Porthy
+- Kathor, Representing the Gith Serai, and many Gith Yankii Survivors

 # Members